CycloneDX/cdxgen/contrib/xBOMEval/results/README.md

 %%{init: {'theme': 'default'}}%%
 xychart-beta
     title "Spec Category Comparison"
-    x-axis [cdx1-mlx-8bit, cdx1-pro-mlx-8bit, gemini-2.5-pro, o4-mini-high, qwen3-coder-480B, deepthink-r1, deepseek-r1, gpt-oss-120b, gpt-oss-20b]
+    x-axis [cdx1-mlx-8bit, cdx1-pro-mlx-8bit, gemini-2.5-pro, o4-mini-high, qwen3-coder-480B, deepthink-r1, deepseek-r1, gpt-oss-120b, gpt-oss-20b, gpt-5]
     y-axis "Accuracy (%)" 0 --> 100
-    bar [83.52, 98.3, 100, 0, 90.34, 12.36, 98.58, 89.2, 9.09]
+    bar [83.52, 98.3, 100, 0, 90.34, 12.36, 98.58, 89.2, 9.09, 95.17]
 ```

-This bar chart evaluates the performance of **nine** AI models on the "Spec Category," which consists of 352 direct questions about technical specifications like CycloneDX, PURL, and SPDX.
-This test primarily measures a model's ability to recollect and synthesize factual information, a task where most models are expected to perform well.
+This bar chart evaluates **ten** AI models on the "Spec Category," a test of factual recall on 352 technical specification questions.
+The results starkly illustrate that a model's reliability and cooperative behavior are as crucial as its underlying knowledge.
+Several models, including the newly added `gpt-5`, achieved high scores only after overcoming significant behavioral hurdles.

-**Key Observations from the Chart:**
+**Key Findings from the Chart:**

-- **Top-Tier Performance:** Three models achieved near-perfect or perfect scores, demonstrating exceptional factual recall:
-  - **`gemini-2.5-pro`** achieved a perfect score of **100%**.
-The provided context notes its answers also had superior depth.
-  - **`deepseek-r1`** was the top performer at **98.58%**.
-  - **`cdx1-pro-mlx-8bit`** also scored an impressive **98.3%**, showing strong capability for a non-thinking, quantized model.

-- **Strong Performers:** Just below the top tier, **`qwen3-coder-480B`** (90.34%) and the newly added **`gpt-oss-120b`** (**89.2%**) also delivered very strong results, demonstrating robust factual recall.
+- **Elite Factual Recall:** A top tier of models demonstrated near-perfect knowledge retrieval. **`gemini-2.5-pro`** led with a perfect **100%** score and superior answer depth.
+It was closely followed by **`deepseek-r1`** (98.58%) and **`cdx1-pro-mlx-8bit`** (98.3%).

+- **High Score with Major Caveats (`gpt-5`):** The newly added **`gpt-5`** achieved a high accuracy of **95.17%**, placing it among the top performers.
+However, this result required a significant compromise:
+  - The model initially refused to answer the full set of questions, only offering to respond in small batches that required six separate user confirmations.
+This compromise was accepted to prevent an outright failure.
+  - A related variant, `gpt-5-thinking`, refused the test entirely after a minute of processing.

-- **Complete Failures Due to Behavior:** **Three** models failed the test not due to a lack of knowledge, but due to their operational behavior:
+- **Complete Behavioral Failures:** Three models effectively failed the test not due to a lack of knowledge, but because they refused to cooperate:
-  - **`o4-mini-high`** scored **0%** because it refused to answer the questions, citing that there were too many.
+  - **`o4-mini-high`** scored **0%** after refusing to answer, citing too many questions.
-  - **`deepthink-r1`** scored a very low **12.36%** because it only answered a small fraction of the questions and failed to acknowledge this limitation in its response.
+  - **`deepthink-r1`** (12.36%) and **`gpt-oss-20b`** (9.09%) also failed, answering only a small fraction of the questions without acknowledging the limitation.
-  - **`gpt-oss-20b`** scored just **9.09%**.
-As noted, this low score is also a behavioral failure, as the model **only answered 32 questions**, likely due to context length limits or other usage restrictions.

-- **Performance of the `cdx1` Models:**
-  - The 30B **`cdx1-pro-mlx-8bit`** model performed exceptionally well (98.3%).
-  - The smaller 14B **`cdx1-mlx-8bit`** model achieved a respectable score of **83.52%**.
-However, its score was significantly impacted by a systematic error: it incorrectly assumed the "C" in "CBOM" stood for "cloud-native," leading to a cascade of wrong answers.
-It also answered all questions related to the "provides" field incorrectly.
-  - It is noted that both `cdx1` models received several "grace marks," indicating their raw scores might have been lower and highlighting known limitations in the evaluation dataset.

-- **Inferred Key Points:**
-  - **Reliability Over Knowledge:** This test highlights that model reliability and compliance are as critical as factual knowledge.
-The failures of `o4-mini-high`, `deepthink-r1`, and now **`gpt-oss-20b`** were behavioral, not informational.
+- **Strong Mid-Tier Performers:** `qwen3-coder-480B` (90.34%) and `gpt-oss-120b` (89.2%) both demonstrated strong and reliable factual recall without the behavioral issues seen elsewhere.

+- **Impact of Scale and Systematic Errors:** The contrast between the two `cdx1` models is revealing.
+The larger `cdx1-pro-mlx-8bit` (98.3%) performed exceptionally well, while the smaller `cdx1-mlx-8bit` (83.52%) was hampered by a single systematic error (misunderstanding "CBOM"), which cascaded into multiple wrong answers.

+### Summary of Key Themes

+1.  **Reliability is Paramount:** This test's most important finding is that knowledge is useless if a model is unwilling or unable to share it.
+The failures of `o4-mini-high`, `deepthink-r1`, `gpt-oss-20b`, and the behavioral friction from `gpt-5` highlight this critical dimension.
+2.  **Scores Don't Tell the Whole Story:** The 95.17% score for `gpt-5` obscures the significant user intervention required to obtain it.
+Similarly, the near-identical scores of `cdx1-pro` and `gemini-2.5-pro` don't capture Gemini's superior answer quality.
-  - **Impact of Model Scale:** The significant performance jump from `cdx1-mlx-8bit` (14B, 83.52%) to `cdx1-pro-mlx-8bit` (30B, 98.3%) suggests that larger model scale can help overcome specific factual errors and improve overall accuracy.
+3.  **Scale Can Overcome Flaws:** The dramatic performance leap from the 14B to the 30B `cdx1` model suggests that increased scale can help correct for specific knowledge gaps and improve overall accuracy.
-  - **Accuracy vs. Depth:** While `cdx1-pro` nearly matched `gemini-2.5-pro` in accuracy, the note about Gemini's superior answer depth shows that quantitative scores alone don't capture the full picture of a model's quality.
-  - **Systematic Errors:** The performance of `cdx1-mlx-8bit` demonstrates how a single, fundamental misunderstanding can disproportionately lower a model's score in a specialized knowledge domain.

 ### Other categories